department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="apply-coe-activated">Current or former activated National Guard or Reserve member</button>
 <div id="apply-coe-activated" class="usa-accordion-content">

-If you're a **current or former activated National Guard or Reserve member**, you'll need a copy of your Discharge or Separation Papers (DD214).
+If you're a **current or former activated National Guard or Reserve member**, you'll need a copy of your discharge or separation papers (DD214).

 </div>
 </li>